brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 14 bht.md

 2. "The distressing hesitation of those who do not place absolute reliance on the word of the Lord, is illustrated by two striking metaphors.
 The first is taken from small ships, exposed to the fury of the billows in the open sea, holding no fixed course, guided neither by skill nor design, but hurried along by the violence of the tempest."
 3. "When Papists avail themselves of the disguise of the church for burying doctrine, they give sufficient proof that they have a diabolical synagogue."

+### Philip Schaff:
+1. "We be no longer children; immature, small, feeble, imperfect."
+2. "Tossed as waves; like the waves, 'fluctuating' (Vulgate); others prefer 'tossed to and fro,' as a deserted ship.
+Excitable and unsteady, as children are."
+3. "In the sleight of men.
+'Men,' with their variety of teaching and trickery, are substituted for Christ the true guide."

 ### Archibald T. Robertson:
 1. "Some Christians are quite content to remain 'babes' in Christ and never cut their eye-teeth... the victims of every charlatan who comes along."
 2. "If not anchored by full knowledge of Christ, folks are at the mercy of these squalls."